loader image

 Will a 36-month transition period be required for the land where the pesticide described in 326a was applied?
 (326.2)

-A 36-month transition will not be required if the List 3 formulant is a permitted substance.
+A 36-month transition will be required if the List 3 formulant is not a permitted substance.
 See Formulants used in crop production aids, Table 4.2.

 Insecticidal soaps #